WHenderson/ko-typed/documentation/extenders.md

       Syntax `defaultFunc() : value`.
       The result of this function is used as the return value when an exception is caught.
 This value overrides `options.exRead.defaultValue`.

+* `options.exWrite`
+  Object literal containing options for handling exceptions thrown when writing to the resulting observable.

+  * `options.exWrite.catch: Boolean|Function`
+    Default `true`.
+    * `true`
+      Catch all `TypeError` exceptions
+    * `false`
+      Catch no exceptions
+    * `Function`
+      Syntax `catch(error) : Boolean`
+      `Function` is called with the thrown exception.
+Return `true` to catch the exception.

+  * `options.exWrite.useDefault : Boolean`
+    Default `false`.
+    If `true`, caught exceptions will write the provided default value to the underlying observables.

+  * `options.exWrite.defaultValue: value`
+    Default `undefined`.
+    The default value to use when an exception is caught.
+This value is overridden by `options.exWrite.defaultFunc`.

+  * `options.exWrite.defaultFunc: Undefined|Function`
+    Default `undefined`.
+    * `Undefined`
+      Not used.
+    * `Function`
+      Syntax `defaultFunc() : value`.
+      The result of this function is used as the default value when an exception is caught.
+This value overrides `options.exWrite.defaultValue`.